“I have been on cocaine and I’m suicidal,” the woman yelled. “I’m feeling no pain. I’m at the point where I don’t know what to do anymore.”

 'Time is our friend'

 Not every de-escalation effort ends well.
-A Hillsborough County, Fla., sheriff’s deputy was stabbed in the neck this month while he “used de-escalation techniques” to try to calm a man in mental crisis, the sheriff said.
+A Hillsborough County, Fla., sheriff’s deputy was stabbed in the neck in October while he “used de-escalation techniques” to try to calm a man in mental crisis, the sheriff said.
 The deputy was not seriously hurt.

 But for de-escalation to be successful, trainers say, police departments must get buy-in from skeptical officers.